facundobatista/nysor/README.md

     - if it's a directory, open it with a treeview based in that directory
         - if this is not the first time the directory is "opened", it should remember which files were previosly open
     - if nothing is indicated, open it empty, with no treeview
+    - if "`-`" is the parameter, it should handle `stdin`
+        - let's see if Neovim supports through API telling it to open stdin
-    - if `-` is the parameter, it should open a temporary file with content retrieved from `stdin`, no treeview
+        - otherwise just make it work: open a temporary file with content retrieved from `stdin` and tell Neovim to use that
+        - no treeview
         - FIXME.92

 **For version 4:**
 - different Nysor runs should be different processes, but aware of them
     - if you're trying to open the same file twice, it should not, the other editor should get focus
 - add functionality to the contextual window (when you right click on a word)
-    - # FIXME.93
+    - FIXME.93
     - to search that token in all the proyect ... maybe also in the project's virtual env?
     - to jump to the definition of that word (function, class, module, etc)